What this handout is about

 These three verb tenses account for approximately 80% of the verb tense use in academic writing.
 This handout will help you understand how present simple, past simple, and present perfect verb tenses are used in academic writing.

-Click here for a one page summary of this handout’s discussion of verb tenses in academic writing.
+Click here for a color-coded illustration of changing verb tenses in academic writing.

 Present Simple Tense